 A couple of examples of other email scams are "Ruralvía Seguridad Email Scam", "Stopped Processing Incoming Emails Scam", and "Amazon Customer Care Email Scam".
 As mentioned in the introduction, emails can be used to deliver malware.
 Usually, malspam contains some malicious attachment or website link.
 Its main purpose is to trick a recipient into opening a malicious file.

 How to avoid installation of malware?

 Links and/or attachments in emails that are not relevant, received from suspicious, unknown addresses should not be opened.
 Emails of this type usually are sent with the purpose to trick their recipients into infecting computers with some malware.
 Software and files should be downloaded only from official, reliable websites and via direct links.
 Unofficial pages, third-party downloaders (and installers), Peer-to-Peer networks (like eMule, torrent clients), etc., are not sources for downloading any software.
 Already installed software should never be updated or activated with unofficial tools.
 Also, it is not legal to use such tools for activation of licensed software.
 It has to be done using implemented functions (or tools) from official software developers.
 Additionally, a computer should be scanned for viruses and other threats regularly, it is advisable to use a reputable antivirus or anti-spyware software for that.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you've already opened malicious attachments, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.